kounch/psxc_xpandr/README.md

 #### Modify User Interface

-Edit the files in data/GR directory as you wish.
+Edit the files inside `data/GR` directory as you wish.
 For example, to change the UI background, edit the `JP_US_BG.png` file.

 #### Add support for second controller when using a USB hub